pimcore/personalized-product-search/README.md

 ```

 ### Using the ETL mechanism
-To invoke the ETL mechanism, there are three ways:
+The ETL mechanism can be invoked in 3 ways.

-* Programatically through interfaces which can be injected
+#### Programatically through interfaces which can be injected
+Extract purchase history for all customers:

+`purchaseHistoryProvider->updateOrderIndexFromOrderDb()`

+Or just for a single customer:

+`purchaseHistoryProvider->fillOrderIndex(customer)`

+Updating the customer-group assignments:

+`customerGroupProvider->updateCustomerGroupAndSegmentsIndicesFromOrderDb()`
-* Via executing a command on the command line
+#### Via executing a command on the command line
+`./bin/console personalizedsearch:start-etl ExampleArgument`

+The argument *ExampleArgument* is optional.
+When no argument is given, the ETL is executed for purchase history and relevant products, otherwise only for the given one.
+The value for the argument can be *PurchaseHistory* or *CustomerGroup*.
-* Via creating cron job entries to automate the invocation
+#### Via creating cron job entries to automate the invocation
+For running the whole ETL every hour, following entry has to be made in the cron tab:

+`* */1 * * * /home/pimcoredemo/www/bin/console personalizedsearch:start-etl >> /tmp/personalizedsearch-etl.log`

-For more details see [ETL](./doc/ETL.md).
+For more details about the ETL and its usage see [ETL](./doc/ETL.md).